rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-14-evolving-past-killing.md

 ---
 layout: post
 title: "Evolving past killing"
+description: I'm excited about the future of food because more people will be able to eat meat, yet we won't have to kill animals to do so.
 date:  2016-05-14 06:20:23 PDT
 emoji: 🐮
 categories: food, personal
 show_author: true
+hero: /assets/images/chickens.jpg
 ---

 I'm excited about the future of food.
 There are a bunch of [smart people][gates-future-food]